202C-Pilot/202C-Master-Course/week11.md

 * use coherence devices within and between paragraphs;
 * revise documents using a top-down approach;
 * recognize the value of headers, footers, and typography in enhancing coherence; and
-* applying the strategies for coherence to your Technical Definition and Description assignment.
+* apply the strategies for coherence to your Technical Definition and Description assignment.

 ## By Tuesday Night